axeloide/fiLang/README.txt

         This program will only populate this for xxx=eng=english
             xxx=fra=français

+    ./lang/glossonym/_all
+        set of strings, possibly containing some of the wildest unicode characters around.
+        Contains all of the names of the language in all languages.
+        NOTE: TagName is prefixed with underscore to avoid clash with any potential "all" language code!!
+        All names converted to lowercase, to avoid ambiguity, since we want to use this as a way to lookup: [glossonym in any language] ---> [language-code]
+        Example:
+            fluiddb/about = "es"
+            ./lang/glossonym/_all = ["spanish" , "castilian", "espagnol", "castillan", "spanisch", "castellà", ...]
+        This program will only populate this for xxx=eng=english
+            xxx=fra=français
+        Other glossonyms to be populated by other programs, e.g. via Wikipedia API

 This is kind of the core tool, since other scripts will later iterate over